 A small processing fee from RunSignUp will be included at checkout.

 Weather: This event will be held RAIN OR SHINE

-Bib/T-shirt Pick-Up: All in-person participants will be assigned a bib with a timing chip and those who register by March 25 will receive an event t-shirt.
-Bibs and t-shirts can be picked up at The Kennedy Center (Quincy Council on Aging) at 440 East Squantum St., North Quincy on Friday, April 29, from 4:30-6:30pm or on Saturday, April 30, from 8:30-9:15am.
+Bib/T-shirt Pick-Up: All participants age 6+ will be assigned a bib with a timing chip and those who register by March 24 will receive an event t-shirt.
+Bibs and t-shirts can be picked up at The Kennedy Center (Quincy Council on Aging) at 440 East Squantum St., North Quincy on Friday, April 28, from 4:30-6:30pm or on Saturday, April 29, from 8:15-9:15am.
 We strongly encourage participants to pick up on Friday if possible.

-Parking: Parking is available in Marina Bay at 500 Victory Rd (in front of Marina Studios).
+Parking: Parking is available in Marina Bay at the DCR parking lot at Squantum Point Park (Miwra Haul Rd.).
 Look for school buses to shuttle you to and from The Kennedy Center.

 Personal Item Storage: Feel free to bring your personal belongings with you on the shuttle bus.
 Then look for the "Personal Item Storage" signs at the Kennedy Center where you'll be able to securely store your items prior to the race.

 Finisher Awards: Medals will be awarded to the top 3 fastest male, female and nonbinary finishers (two age categories: age 16 - 39 and age 40+).
 We have also added a kid’s category this year (top 3 fastest kids ages 15 and under).

 Raffles: Bring a few extra dollars for our exciting raffles!
 All payment methods, including major credit cards, will be accepted.